rosschapman/internetross/blog.md

 Tags: _math, programming, probability, combinatorics_
 9/9/20

 Like many commercial software developers, math plays a more sporadic role in my day-to-day work.
 That said, I certainly wouldn't blithely demote _knowing math_ below other techs like programming languages, web frameworks, and principles of software design/architecture; which already sets up a false dichotomy, anyway.
+At least not anymore.

 Math presents a beautiful core proposition to software developers.
 Through its powers of abstracting and reducing real-world dynamics into expressable, repeatable, sequential logic -- which we can almost always leverage easily into our favorite coding grammars -- math can be the friendly dynamo we need for achieving levels of faithful verisimilitude for real world complexities.